pieter/gitx/README.markdown

 # Development

-Developing for GitX (phere) has a few requirements above and beyond those for mainline GitX.
+Developing for GitX (R) has a few requirements above and beyond those for mainline GitX.

+Most third-party code is referenced with Git submodules, so [read up](http://book.git-scm.com/5_submodules.html) on those if you're not familiar.

-  * Very recent Xcode install, 4.2 release or 4.3 beta
+  * Very recent Xcode install, 4.3 release strongly recommended.
   * Most development is done on OS X Lion, Snow Leopard may or may not work
   * `CMake` with a working command-line compiling environment for building `libgit2`
-  * `node.js` for building `SyntaxHighlighter`
+  * `node.js` for building `SyntaxHighlighter` (not necessary unless you're updating SyntaxHighlighter itself)

 # License